vstark21/SDC_in_simulator/README.md

 * Training mode
 * Autonomous mode

-You can download it from [here](https://github.com/udacity/self-driving-car-sim).
+You can download it from this [repo](https://github.com/udacity/self-driving-car-sim).
 And training mode looks like

 <div align="center"><img src="assets/sample_picture.png" width="75%"></div>